scloud19/SECipedia/Linux/Linux Basics/linux_filesystem/linux_filesystem_mounting.md

       3) Filesystem type
       4) long options used when mounting comma delimited
+        Addition options that are only specific to the fstab file defaults
+            Uses the mount defaults (read-write mode, enable device files, executables, the setuid bit, etc.) noauto
+            Tells #mount -a to ignore the entry
+            Use this to prevent a boot-time mount of removable-media device (Ex: floppy drive, etc.) user
+            Allows unprivileged users to run mount on a particular entry.
+              This is useful for items like CD-ROM drives, etc.

       5) Backup information for use by the dump command
       6) Filesystem integrity test order
         # fsck